DisCoTec/discotec.github.io/2025/satellite/ice.md

 ## Important Dates

-*A precise schedule has to be developed, but a tentative timeline is for submission to close by end of March 2025.*
+- March 31st, 2025           : Paper submission deadline
+- April 1st -- April 28th    : Forum interaction, reviews, and PC discussion
+- May 5th                    : Notification to authors
+- June 20th                  : Workshop in Lille, France
+- July 20th (tentative)      : Camera-ready for post-proceedings
+- October 2025 (tentative)   : Invitation to special issue

-All dates are in the [Anywhere on Earth time zone](https://time.is/Anywhere_on_Earth), and deadlines are firm.
+All dates are in the [Anywhere on Earth time zone](https://time.is/Anywhere_on_Earth).

 ## The ICE Selection Procedure